inno-devops-labs/S24-core-course-labs/app_python/CI.md

 Environment variables and secrets are used to provide sensitive information like Docker Hub credentials (${{
 secrets.DOCKERHUB_USERNAME }} and ${{ secrets.DOCKERHUB_TOKEN }}) without exposing them in the workflow file.

-## Launching a workflow

-Workflow runs only on push to main branch.
-This ensures that workflow runs only when necessary.